 Programming patterns

-This section discusses programming patterns and best practices for writing applications with the ArcGIS Maps SDK for JavaScript.
+This topic covers common usage patterns and best practices for components and the core API when building applications with the ArcGIS Maps SDK for JavaScript.

 Use dark colors for code blocksCopy